 Many thanks for showing an interest in the role of a governor at Wreake Valley Academy.
 We are keen to develop as strong and effective a team as possible and are grateful to those members of the wider community who are willing to offer support in this way.

 Being a governor is both a rewarding and challenging experience.
-Governors provide strategic leadership and work in partnership with the Principal and Senior Leaders to ensure that every student gets the best possible education.
+Governors provide strategic leadership and work in partnership with the Headteacher and Senior Leaders to ensure that every student gets the best possible education.

 The demands on governors and governing boards have changed dramatically in recent years and this guidance has been written to help aspiring governors understand the expectations, commitment and demands of the role.
 As part of the Bradgate Education Partnership Trust governing boards are now known as Local Advisory Boards.

 The Local Advisory Board or LAB is responsible for the conduct of the school and must promote high standards of educational achievement at the school.
 The LAB has a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

 - Overseeing the financial performance of the school and making sure its money is well spent.